When is a pet, more than a pet? If you’re going on holidays and you fear sending Scooby Doo to the kennels, that’s when you know.

 HouseMyDog, a startup that came through NDRC’s LaunchPad programme in 2016, was founded by Timothy and James McElroy.

 With plans for major expansion, HouseMyDog recently became the first business from Ireland to use crowdfunding platform Crowdcube to achieve its funding goals.

-Initially seeking to raise £180,000 for a little more than 11 per cent of its company, it instead blew through the target in just a couple of days, with the total raised destined to increase in the coming weeks as it seeks to secure as much as £475,000.
+Initially seeking to raise £180,000 for a little more than 11 per cent of its company, it instead blew through the target in just a couple of days, with the total raised instead landing well in excess of £500,000.

 HouseMyDog is planning to spend the raised funds on an expansion into European markets, doubling its team to 10 and launching an app for its users.